dotnet/pinvoke/README.md

 This project is supported by the [.NET Foundation](https://dotnetfoundation.org).

+**⚠ NOTICE: A new, preferred approach for Win32 p/invokes now exists for C# developers.
+[Check it out](https://github.com/dotnet/pinvoke/issues/565).**

 ## Usage

 Install the NuGet package(s) for the DLLs you want to P/Invoke into.